 The more I thought about it, the more I realized that getting back together with an introvert IS different, just like dating an introvert has it’s own challenges.
-I’m an introvert myself, and I remember how turned off I was when my extroverted ex did certain things he considered normal that seriously turned me off when he tried to get me back.
+I’m an introvert myself, and I remember how turned off I was when my extroverted ex did certain things he considered normal that seriously turned me off when he tried (and failed) to get me back.

 In my private coaching, I often explain how to get your ex back.
 Here’s my best breakup advice about how to get back together with an introvert:

 1. Take any and all communication with your introvert ex very seriously.

 If your introvert ex reaches out to you for ANY REASON, treat it seriously.
 Do not take forever to respond and definitely do not ignore them.
 Do not take the fact that they’re contacting you for granted.
 They don’t reach out lightly, because of the energy cost to them to do so.